Converters#

 • SenML — the first row is the header where column names become measurement names.
 The first column must be a Unix timestamp.
 All remaining columns are treated as numeric measurement values.

-Large files are processed in batches of 50,000 records with a 30-second pause between batches to avoid overloading the message broker.
+Large files are processed in batches with a 30-second pause between batches to avoid overloading the message broker.
+For SenML, a batch is flushed every 50,000 SenML records (one record per value column per row).
+For JSON, a batch is flushed every 50,000 rows.

 Authentication#